CS-DS-125/125book/py4e_rst/AA-contrib.rst

 enthusiasm for this project, have been a huge help.

-For the detail on the nature of each of the contributions from these individuals, see the “Think Python” text.
+For the detail on the nature of each of the contributions from these individuals, see the "Think Python" text.

 Lloyd Hugh Allen, Yvon Boulianne, Fred Bremmer, Jonah Cohen, Michael Conlon, Benoit Girard, Courtney Gleason and Katherine Smith, Lee Harr,